lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ---

 Thanks for the update.​ I wasn't included on the earlier emails, so let me review the thread first to get up to speed.
-I'll then connect with Francis next Monday to discuss it.
+I'll then connect with Bob next Monday to discuss it.

 Thank you for filling me in.​ As I wasn't copied on the previous correspondence, I will need to go through the email history to fully understand the situation.
-I plan to discuss this matter with Francis next Monday and will follow up with you thereafter.
+I plan to discuss this matter with Bob next Monday and will follow up with you thereafter.

 ---